lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 ## Segmentation and Detection of Simple Geometric Shapes

 Using scikit-image, multiple segmentation strategies are available.
-For instance, one can extract borders and label the connected regions;
+For instance, one can extract borders {% cite torre4767769 %} and label the connected regions;
-or find central regions and apply label expansion methods such as Watershed.
+or find central regions and apply label expansion methods such as Watershed {% cite strahler1957quantitative %}.

 In the following sections, we exemplify two strategies (edge-based segmentation and the Felzenszwalb's method) over simple geometric shapes, illustrated in the figure below.